orospakr/vrms-arch/README.md

     vrms

-Check all packages in locally synced package repositories, not just locally installed packages:
+Check all packages in locally synced package repositories (does not and can not include the AUR), not just locally installed packages:

     vrms -g